bretcope/EnumToSql/README.md

 #### Wait, where is the EnumSqlTable attribute?

 Actually, you provide your own implementation.
-EnumsToSql simply looks for an attribute with that name applied to one or more enums.
+EnumToSql simply looks for an attribute with that name applied to one or more enums.
 The minimal required implementation is:

 ```csharp
 class EnumSqlTableAttribute : Attribute